lfelipe-ferrao/lfelipe-ferrao.github.io/index.md

 <img src="{{ site.url }}/images/felipe.jpg" width="120">{: .image-pull-right}  My name is **Luis Felipe Ventorim Ferrão** and I'm a **Research Assistant Scientist** at the University of Florida, working in collaboration with Dr. Patricio Munoz at the [Blueberry Breeding and Genomics Lab](https://www.blueberrybreeding.com/).

-You can read more about my work on this webpage and also see codes, papers and talks associated with my research.
+You can read more about my work on this webpage and also see codes, papers, class notes and talks associated with my research.

 ### Research topics: